hamsakib/hasanalmahmud-b13-a04/README.md

     3. It keeps the code cleaner and easier to maintain

 5. What is the difference between preventDefault() and stopPropagation() methods?
-- preventDefault() stops the default browser behavior.stopPropagation() stops the event from bubbling up to parent elements.
+- preventDefault() stops the default browser behavior. stopPropagation() stops the event from bubbling up to parent elements.